 4. Revise your job descriptions and narrow down the must haves

 We see this all the time with job descriptions and person specifications stipulating everything that you must have to be considered for a role, but are these all strictly necessary?
-We know when our current construction and engineering clients recruit via us, they expect the best, and we agree with this but sometimes compromises need to be made.
+We know when our current clients recruit via us, they expect the best, and we agree with this but sometimes compromises need to be made.

-Will 5 years’ construction experience versus 2 years construction experience have a damaging effect on your business?
+Will 5 years’ manufacturing experience versus 2 years manufacturing experience have a damaging effect on your business?
 Or is it more important to have someone in the role who can still bring new ideas, experience and ways of working, and in the long term prioritise that your key roles are filled with talent who can bring something to your business and allow your business to pursue it’s growth targets?
 Furthermore, putting people into positions before they’ve been in that position before means that they will work harder, enjoy the added responsibility, and flourish in the role by way of being given an opportunity that isn’t readily available elsewhere.

 As Richard Branson puts it: